albinvj246/3D-Airdraw-Authentication/README.md

 Then, install the LeapC bindings as follows:

-1. Run: '''python -m build leapc-cffi'''
+1. Run: '''python -m build leapc-cffi
 2. Then install the generated package: '''pip install leapc-cffi/dist/leapc_cffi-0.0.1.tar.gz'''
 3. Finally, install the LeapC Python API in editable mode: '''pip install -e leapc-python-api'''

-2. Setup Instructions
+Setup Instructions
 To get started:

 1. Save all the project files into a single folder.
 2. Open the folder in VSCode (or any other Python-compatible IDE).
 3. Install Python 3.10 if not already installed.
 It is recommended to use this version for compatibility.